Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 02.20.24 UTC
+- WIB: Jumat, 12 September 2025 03.25.40 UTC
-- WITA: Jumat, 12 September 2025 03.20.24 UTC
+- WITA: Jumat, 12 September 2025 04.25.40 UTC
-- WIT: Jumat, 12 September 2025 04.20.24 UTC
+- WIT: Jumat, 12 September 2025 05.25.40 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship